Fur0rem/PPN-AI-ACCE/README.md

 # Project structure
 ```
-├── benchmarks      # Contains the benchmarks source code
+├── benchmarks      # Contains the benchmarks to generate the data
+│   └── op.cpp
 ├── bin             # Contains the compiled files (including the tests and benchmarks)
 ├── dataset         # Contains the training data
 ├── docs            # Contains the documentation
-├── nanobench
+├── nanobench       # Contains the nanobench submodule
 ├── experiments     # Contains several experiments using pre-made frameworks we did not related to the main project
+├── include         # Contains the header files
+│   └── x.hpp
 ├── src             # Contains the source code
 │   └── x.cpp
 ├── tests           # Contains the tests source code
-│   └── x.cpp
+│   └── test_x.cpp
 ├── CMakeLists.txt  # To compile the project
 ├── default.nix     # Nix file to create a development environment
 ├── Doxyfile        # Doxygen configuration file
 └── .clang files    # Contains the clang files for formatting and linting like .clang-format, .clang-tidy and .clangd